esoterik0/ListMaster/README.md

 exports the currently seleceted list, only works in roll mode.

-A path is given the filename will be the tablename.txt
+A path is given the filename will be the 'tablename.txt'.

 #### About
 has the about command